rk150888/NLP_Song_Lyrics_Based_Recommendation/README.md

 ## LyricsBasedSongRecommendation.py
 ### Explanation of code, assumptions and process flow in project:

-Each Lyrics in training data has three features :  Lyrics,Name,Sentiment Training data songs have been classified into three sentiments: positive, negative, not defined.
+Each Lyrics in training data has three features :  Lyrics,Name,Sentiment.

+Training data songs have been classified into three sentiments: positive, negative, not defined.

 Training :